 The Pediatric Ohio-New York Cancer (Peds-ONC) Immunotherapy Center’s overarching hypothesis is that, in addition to adaptive immunotherapies, innate immune mechanisms of resistance in pediatric cancers can be leveraged as cancer immunotherapeutics.

-The center is comprised of four distinct but cross-informative projects and a novel genomics and immune monitoring shared resource, bringing together four Project Leaders and a Shared Resource Director, all of whom are highly accomplished scientists or physician-scientists, to address and overcome barriers to effective immunotherapies for pediatric cancers.
+The center is comprised of five distinct but cross-informative projects and a novel genomics and immune monitoring shared resource, bringing together five Project Leaders and a Shared Resource Director, all of whom are highly accomplished scientists or physician-scientists, to address and overcome barriers to effective immunotherapies for pediatric cancers.

 Our goal is to generate a sufficient body of knowledge with compelling data to inform the rational design of future combinatorial innate mediated immunotherapy clinical trials.